Elope Up North: Marquette log cabin wedding inspiration

 Elope Up North: Northern Michigan wedding ceremony time and location

 If you’re hosting your wedding in your backyard, observe the light for a few days and envision the best time and the most ideal backdrop for your ceremony.
 Tall trees, natural arches or a lakefront before sunset, typically serve as the most ideal backdrops for any wedding ceremony.

 Pro tip: Make sure to keep the direction of light in mind when making the decision.
 You will want to avoid harsh lighting situations and mid-day shadows.
 Once the sun starts setting, your photographer will love a backlit scene of you and your partner reading your vows.

-If you are setting up a ceremony in an rental, ask the owner for some photos at different times of the day to get a better idea of how the light looks.
+If you are setting up a wedding ceremony in an rental to elope up North, ask the owner for some photos at different times of the day to get a better idea of how the light looks.
 This might give you a better idea of location possibilities and setup ideas for your cabin wedding.

 The whimsical woodsy property was beautifully decorated with string lights, candlesticks and rustic accents.
 The dinner was locally catered and served al fresco after sunset.
 If you are like me, you will love an outdoor summer reception under the stars!

 To set the scene, make sure to light the evening reception area with plenty of lights and candles – your wedding photographer will love capturing the cozy atmosphere.
 If you’re getting married in the fall, get free standing heaters or personalized cozy blankets to keep your guests warm during dinner and toasts.